A55 road: Penmaenmawr to Anglesey

 Some sections of the rest of the route are of lower standard than that of those further east.
 Some traffic leaves for major holiday destinations such as Caernarfon or the Llŷn Peninsula, though much continues on to the port of Holyhead.
 As such part of the route is not classed as clearway and has two at grade junctions (roundabouts), Penmaenmawr (Junction 16) and Llanfairfechan (Junction 15).
 The Bangor bypass, in which the road previously terminated and became the A5 regains high standards and is such through the Anglesey section, bar the Britannia Bridge, which is a single carriageway deck above the North Wales Coast railway over the Menai Strait.
 In 2007 the Welsh Assembly Government undertook a consultation to determine which of four options would be preferred for another crossing.
 This section intersects with the A487 towards Caernarfon, and the west coast of North Wales.

 Anglesey

 The final section of the A55 to be constructed was the Anglesey section.
-This 20 mile (32 km) section from the end of the Llanfairpwll bypass to Holyhead Harbour was constructed as Private Finance Initiative scheme where the builders, a Carillion / John Laing joint venture, earn a shadow toll based on usage and lane availability.
-They also have to maintain the road for the extended period of their shadow toll agreement.
+This 20 mile (32 km) section from the end of the Llanfairpwll bypass to Holyhead Harbour was constructed as Private Finance Initiative (PFI) scheme, where the builders, a Carillion / John Laing joint venture, earn a shadow toll based on usage and lane availability.
+Under the PFI terms, they are also contracted to maintain the road for the extended period of their shadow toll agreement.
 When travelling eastbound along this section there are fine views of Snowdonia.
-The approach to Holyhead required major work with a new section over the sea paralleling the Stanley Embankment that carries the original A5 and the North Wales Coast railway.
+The approach to Holyhead required major work with a new section over the sea paralleling the Stanley Embankment, which carries the original A5 and the North Wales Coast railway.
+This PFI road was opened in March 2001 but within the first two years there were indications of major defects in its bonding and water-proofing.